Questfall/docs/quest-mining/completion/rpg-items/potions.md

 Scrapping and evolving values in the table are calculated for a Crafting attribute of 0, where 11es means 11 Essence.
 Drop rate assumes no other type of potion is present.
 Weight is calculated based on: $$Density=Rarity^{-2.2}$$.
 {% endhint %}

-The potion adds the full amount provided by the effect to the reserve, which can hold more than its nominal size.
-For example, if a user has a reserve size of 10,000 and only has 4,000 stamina left, a C-rarity potion will add 8,000 (80%).
-This will result in 12,000 stamina in the reserve.
+The potion adds the full amount provided by the effect to current stamina, which can go above Maximum Stamina.
+For example, if a user has 10,000 Maximum Stamina and only has 4,000 stamina left, a C-rarity potion will add 8,000 (80%).
+This will result in 12,000 current stamina.

+Stamina above the maximum is called overcap.
+While a player has overcapped stamina, passive Stamina Recovery does not add more stamina.
+Instead, the excess stamina decays over time, as described in the [Stamina](../rpg-attributes/stamina.md#overcap) attribute article.

 {% hint style="info" %}
-However, to prevent automation by gaining a huge amount of stamina before running a bot, a potion cannot be consumed in advance if the reserve is full.
+However, to prevent automation by gaining a huge amount of stamina before running a bot, a potion cannot be consumed in advance if current stamina is already at or above Maximum Stamina.
 {% endhint %}